Fujifilm X-T20 vs Leica SL

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the SL has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
+Both the X-T20 and the SL have been discontinued, but can regularly be found used on eBay.
+The SL was replaced by the Leica SL2, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is the Fujifilm X-T20 better than the Leica SL or vice versa?
 The listing below highlights the relative strengths of the two models.